F. CLARKE HOLMES, M.D.

 Dr. Holmes’ passion for athletics and sports medicine acumen has allowed him to serve as a team physician or consultant to numerous athletic teams and performing artist organizations over the past 18 years.
 His athletes have ranged from the high school to the professional ranks, and he has several dozen former patients currently competing in the NFL, NBA and major league baseball.

-He has received a plethora of awards over the past two decades, including being named the “Top Sports Medicine Specialist" in the nation by Healthtap.com for the winter of 2013.
-He also received “Patient’s Choice” and "Compassionate Doctor" awards 2011-2014.
-He was recently named as a Vitals Top Ten Sports Medicine Specialist in Tennessee.
+He has received a plethora of awards over the past two decades, including being named the “Top Sports Medicine Specialist" in the nation by HealthTap.com for the winter of 2013, spring and fall of 2017 .
+He also received “Patient’s Choice” and "Compassionate Doctor" awards in 2011-2014 and 2016.
+He has also been named as a Vitals Top Ten Sports Medicine Specialist in Tennessee.
 Twice during residency, Dr. Holmes was named “Teacher of the Year.”

 Dr. Holmes enjoys working with the media and has made regular appearances in television, print and internet media outlets.
 He has appeared on CNN, ABC’s World News and Nightline and several local news programs in Washington, DC and Nashville.
 He has frequently been quoted in print media, including People Magazine, The Washington Post, The Baltimore Sun and The Tennessean.
 He lectures on sports medicine topics at Middle Tennessee conferences on a regular basis.